bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), which itself is a reactive web UI framework from JetBrains that allows you to create web apps in Kotlin using a powerful API.

+You can also read more about Kobweb [in a previous post](kotlinsite).

 In this post, we'll talk about how to use Kobweb to export your Compose for Web project into a format that can be consumed by various static website hosting providers.
 This means you can get fast and cheap (often free!) hosting for your Kotlin website.